ClimateImpactLab/dscim-facts-epa/README.md

 284	  1	    2030	    co2	2034	79.999884	                79.999886
 285	  1	    2030	    co2	2035	81.406942	                81.406944
 ```
-with one `pulse_year` and one `gas`, the following code can be used to generate climate files of the correct format for DSCIM-FACTS-EPA:
+The following code should work if there is one `pulse_year` and one `gas` in the input `.csv` but may not generalize.
+It is meant to give a sense for how to work with the `xarray` package in Python to produce netcdf files of the correct format for DSCIM-FACTS-EPA.
 ```
+import pandas as pd
+import xarray as xr

 # dictionary mapping var name in the filename to var name in the data
 vardt = {"gmst":"temperature",
          "ohc": "ocean_heat_content"